Solar powered generator

 So, here's the deal.

 How close should that be?
-Well that depends on how thick your cabling is, and how high the voltage from your photovoltaic panels.
+Well that depends on how thick your cabling is, and how high the voltage from your PV panels is.
 Of course it's also determined by which area of your roof receives the most sunshine, and particularly early morning sun.
 If your voltage is 100V or more, don't get too phased about those losses.

 I started with six small 16 volt panels in series totally about one hundred volts.
 That cable needs to be quite thick; I am using 10mm cabling in our home because the distance has to be greater than normal in our situation; about 25m.
 Nearer to the regulator the roof is in shadow from large trees for quite long periods in the morning in winter.

-In the end, it's worth buying as thick a cable for your solar powered generator as you can afford.
+In the end, it is worth buying as thick a cable for your solar powered generator as you can afford.
 It's a once off cost and will minimise your losses.

 Solar powered generator is a gimmick only for greenies, you may think, or can one really collect enough free energy from the sun?